matter-labs/zksync-web-era-docs/docs/api/api.md

 ::: warning

-Please note that, Metamask does not support zks_ namespace's methods, we are working to support it in the future.
+Please note that, Metamask does not support zks_ namespace's methods, we are working to support it in the future, alternatively you can use `Provider` class with the testnet RPC instead of relying on the Metamask's injected provider.

 :::